 Or, this painting of Stephen Colbert, which was exhibited for a while next to one set of restrooms on the ground floor of the Smithsonian American Art Museum in Washington, D.C.Trompe l'Oeil

 The portrait shows him standing in front of a fireplace, over which is a portrait showing him standing in front of a fireplace, over which is a portrait of him.
 Double trompe-l'oeil!

 The Trompe l'Oeil Toilet page has more pictures and details about the Colbert portrait and other illusions somehow related to toilets and other plumbing.

 Toilets of Higher Education

 Universities provide many examples of both mundane and unusual toilets.
 What are those strange fixtures at Purdue University, are they urinals or are they toilets?
 And what about the complicated modern toilet found on the campus of Cambridge University?
-Although Stephen Hawking is on the faculty, that contraption is not wheelchair accessible!
+Stephen Hawking was on the faculty, and that contraption is not wheelchair accessible!

 Toilets as Modern Art

 Marcel Duchamp's Fontaine is on display at the Centre Pompidou in Paris, one of the world's major museums of modern art.

 In 1917 Duchamp laid a urinal flat, signed it "R. Mutt", and called it an art piece.
 It was submitted to an exhibition but not accepted, and the original was lost.
 Then, in the 1960s, he was commissioned to make a number of replicas.

 A number of performance artists have staged "interventions" physically attacking the pieces.
 One used a hammer, the others used a more obvious and relevant form of assault.